-Friday Favs – Made in Melissa’s Kitchen makes Strawberry Rhubarb Crisp
+Friday Faves – Made in Melissa’s Kitchen makes Strawberry Rhubarb Crisp

 Hey guys!
 It’s Friday again and I’m really excited about the long holiday weekend we have ahead of ourselves.
 The weather here in Boston is supposed to be beautiful and I plan to spend lots of time outside.
 But before we can kick off the weekend, check out this week’s feature for Friday Favs.
 Melissa from Made in Melissa’s Kitchen posts great recipes, including a fair share of desserts.
 And I love the logo on her header – so cute with the mixer in the middle!